AConsolePeasant/dotfiles/README.md

 * 12hour time

-### fish stuffs
+### zsh stuffs

-Custom fish to make it run a 50:50 chance of either a quote from hackers, or ShaggyTwoDope's quotes from #linuxmasterrace
+Custom zsh to make it run a 50:50 chance of either a quote from hackers, or ShaggyTwoDope's quotes from #linuxmasterrace

+Default boring theme, until I can find something better, with the plugins to add some basic functionality and make it seem more like fish :)

 ## Screenshots